Let's get this out of the way early on: there is no quick way to lose a lot of weight safely and we certainly won't be recommending any unsafe ways.

 Method #4: Intermittent fasting

-What it is: You've probably heard of the 5:2 Diet, popularised by Michael Mosley, or 16:8, both of which are models of intermittent fasting.
+What it is: You've probably heard of the 5:2 diet, popularized by Michael Mosley, or the 16:8 diet, both of which are models of intermittent fasting.
 The former sees you eat normally five days a week and then eat 500 calories (for women, 600 for men) on the other two days.
 The latter means keeping your daily eating to an eight-hour window between 10am and 6pm, with nothing during the other 16 hours.
 For a more in-depth look at both of these methods and more, head to out guide to how to lose weight by fasting.

 How does it work?
 When you eat, your body releases insulin, which tells your liver, muscles and fat cells to store glucose.
 When you fast, however, less glucose in your blood slows down insulin production so the body burns those stores before moving on to stored fat.